strimzi/strimzi.github.io/_posts/2021-03-23-connector-build.md

 ## Conclusion

-In this blog post we showed how easy it is to set up Kafka Connect with your custom connectors with only `kubectl` and Strimzi.
+In this blog post we showed how easy it is to set up Kafka Connect with your custom connectors using only `kubectl` and Strimzi.
-For more information please see [KafkaConnect build reference](https://strimzi.io/docs/operators/latest/full/deploying.html#creating-new-image-using-kafka-connect-build-str) in our documentation.
+For more information, please see [KafkaConnect build reference](https://strimzi.io/docs/operators/latest/full/deploying.html#creating-new-image-using-kafka-connect-build-str) in our documentation.
 You don't need to download anything.
 You don't need to build anything.
 You just need to create the `KafkaConnect` resource and use it!